idaholab/moose/python/doc/content/python/sqa/python_stp.md

 access is available to the end-user system, the system engineer may be granted proper permissions to assist in setting up the environment on the customer's system.

-If no specific customer is required for a specific release, {{project}} will be tested under the standard supported build system configuration(s).
+If no specific customer is required for a specific release, [!ac](MOOSE) Tools will be tested under the standard supported build system configuration(s).
 These systems are generally modern Linux and macOS distributions with recent versions of Python.
 Specific information on the tested environments for a release is stored in the release.
 !template-end!

 !template item key=services-applications
-{{project}} generally does not require any additional resources beyond the end-use system once the software is installed.
+[!ac](MOOSE) Tools generally does not require any additional resources beyond the end-use system once the software is installed.
 During installation either an Internet connection or media containing the software must be available to install the software.
 Internet connectivity is not required after installation on the end-use system.